 - 3. In 1971, when I was six, my mother married the man I refer to as my father \\\\\\.
-Merrice Interface In - 4.
+Merrice I. He was a farmer in Haddington, East Lothian.
+We moved into his farm which was in a very isolated location.
+The school bus used to come into the farm, pick us up, then take us to school then return us at the end of the day.
+Apart from children at Yester primary school in Gifford I had little connection or interaction with other children because of where we lived.
+My adopted parents were Christian Scientists so were probably considered to have had strange ideas by most people which, along with living on a farm, made us even more isolated and not part of the community. - 4.
 I imagine I was always a bit of a precocious child in respect that I was able to communicate easily with adults and could speak on their level.
 I was also advanced for my reading age.
 At school I was reading books way ahead of the other children.
 I did however suffer from poor concentration and this was reflected in most of my school reports which referred to my daydreaming and overactive imagination.
 In any modern school my behaviour would be identified now as ADHD or unusual anxiety.
 Towards the end of 1975, when I was nine or had just turned ten, my parents decided I should go to a private school.
 This was disappointing for me as I had made a small group of friends at primary school.